boolaz/BooLet/README.md

 For now, booLet supports three formats of logs : ``combined``, ``common``, and ``iponly`` (one IP per line)

 The previous command will create a SQLite database, parse your logs, and populate the database with the data.
+It also generates a CSV file containing the summary the the imported log files (start, end, nb of lines, nb of unique IP)

     /-----------------------------------/
     /  Storing HTTP logs into database  /